confidential-containers/confidentialcontainers.org/content/en/blog/2024/policing-a-sandbox.md

 ## Glueing Things Together

 Finally, in practice a workflow would look like the steps depicted below.
-Note that the concrete implementation of the individual steps might vary in future revisions of CoCo, so this is not to be taken as a reference, but merely to illustrate the concept.
+Note that the concrete implementation of the individual steps might vary in future revisions of CoCo (as of this writing v0.10.0 has just been released), so this is not to be taken as a reference but merely to illustrate the concept.
 There are practical considerations, like limitations in the size of a Pod annotation, or how Init-Data can be provisioned into a guest that might alter details of the workflow in the future.

 ### Creating a Manifest